openid/fapi/fapi-ciba.md

 1. shall support unsigned and signed backchannel authentication endpoint requests as described in [@!CIBA] 7.1.1; and
 1. shall require the signed authentication request to contain `nbf` and `exp` claims that limit the lifetime of the request to no more than 60 minutes.

 **NOTE:** As per [@!CIBA], `login_hint`, `login_hint_token` and `id_token_hint` are used only to determine who the user is.
-In scenarios where complex authorization parameters need to be conveyed from the client to the authorization server, implementers should consider using OAuth 2.0 Rich Authorization Requests [@!RAR].
+In scenarios where complex authorization parameters need to be conveyed from the client to the authorization server, implementers should consider using OAuth 2.0 Rich Authorization Requests [@!RFC9396].
 The use of parameterized scope values or the use of an additional request parameter are both supported by this specification.

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [@!CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorize the transaction, as part of the authorization process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.

 **NOTE:** The FAPI CIBA profile only supports CIBA ping and poll modes, therefore it is only possible to retrieve access tokens and optionally refresh tokens from the token endpoint.

-**NOTE:** While the format of the `login_hint` and `login_hint_token` parameters are not defined by [@!CIBA] or this profile, implementers may wish to consider https://tools.ietf.org/html/draft-ietf-secevent-subject-identifiers for a standards based method of communicating user identifiers.
+**NOTE:** While the format of the `login_hint` and `login_hint_token` parameters are not defined by [@!CIBA] or this profile, implementers may wish to consider [@RFC9493] for a standards based method of communicating user identifiers.

 **NOTE:** As per [@!CIBA], if the Client authenticates using a client assertion as described in Section 4.2 of [@!RFC7521], the authorization server MUST verify that it is the sole audience of the assertion, with the issuer identifier [RFC8414] of the authorization server as its sole value.